NYC Noise Code: What Tenants Need to Know in 2026

 Why Documentation Matters

-A 311 complaint with “my neighbor is loud” gets low priority.
-A complaint backed by timestamped decibel readings, specific dates and times, and a clear pattern of violations gets attention.
-SilentProof is designed to generate exactly this kind of evidence pack: a PDF with a decibel timeline, GPS data, and your notes, formatted for 311 and property managers.
+A 311 complaint with “my neighbor is loud” gives reviewers very little to work with.
+A complaint backed by timestamped decibel readings, specific dates and times, and a clear pattern of violations is easier to review.
+SilentProof is designed to organize this into one report: a PDF with a decibel timeline, location details, and your notes for 311 or property management follow-up.

 Before Taking Legal Action

-Persistent noise may support stronger escalation options, but legal outcomes depend on lease terms, evidence quality, and local court practice.
+Persistent noise may support stronger escalation options, but legal outcomes depend on lease terms, documentation quality, and local court practice.

 - Keep a complete timeline of incidents